-Each child is required to have a white tee shirt with school logo, red shorts and plimsolls.
+Each child, in KS1, is required to have a white tee shirt with or without the school logo, red shorts and plimsolls.
+All PE kit must be kept in a drawstring bag.
+KS2 children come to school dressed in their sports clothes on PE days.
+The PE kit is black or red shorts, black jogging bottoms or leggings, a plain white tee shirt and black trainers.

-KS2 children may also need trainers and possibly football boots.
-All P.E. kit must be kept in a named drawstring bag.
-We ask parents to avoid sending large bags and rucksacks to school as these present storage problems.
-Regular washing of P.E. kit is obviously desirable.
 During hot weather sun hats should be worn.